OctoMind-dev/automagically-action-execute/README.md

 - 2024-10-17: Added environment name parameter, if defined we will run the test cases against the specified environment, otherwise against the default environment.
 - 2025-02-05: Added variablesToOverwrite parameter, we will use the provided variable values instead of the ones defined in the environment for this test run.
+- 2025-02-19: Added tags parameter, we will only execute test cases that have at least one matching tag.